zhibinghe/dSTEM/README.md

 # R Package: dSTEM (differential Smoothing and TEsting of Maxima/Minima)

 A new generic and fast approach for multiple change points detection in linear models.
-The method is designed for the data sequence modeled as piecewise linear signal plus noise (a stationary Gaussian process).
+The method is designed for the data sequence modeled as piecewise linear signal plus a stationary Gaussian process.
+See the related papers "[Multiple testing of local extrema for detection of change points](https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-14/issue-2/Multiple-testing-of-local-extrema-for-detection-of-change-points/10.1214/20-EJS1751.full)" and "[Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models](https://arxiv.org/pdf/2308.04368)".

-# Toy Example of the Method
+# Intuition of dSTEM

 The core idea of our method is to transform the change points into local maxima/minima of the differential smoothed data.
 By performing multiple testing on the local maxima/minima, the significant ones are detected as change points.

-For example, a continuous change point will be transformed into a local maximum/minimum in the second derivative of the smoothed data, while a noncontinuous change point will be transformed into a local maximum/minimum in the first derivative of the smoothed data.
+For example, a continuous change point (slope change) will be transformed into a local maximum/minimum in the second derivative of the smoothed data, while a noncontinuous change point (jump) will be transformed into a local maximum/minimum in the first derivative of the smoothed data.
 A toy example is illustrated in [toy1.pdf](https://github.com/zhibinghe/ChangePoint/files/8721035/illu1.pdf) and [toy2.pdf](https://github.com/zhibinghe/ChangePoint/files/8721085/Illu2_1.pdf).
+Detecion of change pints becomes the mulptiple testing problem of the local extrema.

 # Usage